swanson/swanson.github.com/_posts/2013-01-20-worst-bug-ever.md

 Others would cite bugs buried deep in a [framework][rails] or [hardware][intel] as "the worst".

-For me, the worst kind of bugs are those were the solution, in hindsight, seemed so obvious.
+For me, the worst kind of bugs are those where the solution, in hindsight, seemed so obvious.
 You end up more frustrated with the bug after knowing the fix.

 [money]: http://money.cnn.com/2012/08/09/technology/knight-expensive-computer-bug/index.html